dpc/text-minimap/README.md

 * [ ] Soft-wrapping on text-width support
 * [ ] C API

+## Alternatives

+* [wfxr/code-minimap](https://github.com/wfxr/code-minimap) - seems also written in Rust and with more effort put into it, so you probably should prefer it over this project; probably - I had no time to check the details myself;

 ## Installing

 If you don't have rust compiler and cargo installed follow instructions on